ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 Nobody is more like an honest man
 than a thorough rogue.
 When you see a man with a great
 deal of religion displayed in his shop
 window, you may depend upon it he
-keeps a very small stock of it within
+keeps a very small stock of it within.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_juggernaut_ver01:data:sn88064499:00280761813:1871030801:0275/pct:51.776246,79.190659,21.898197,4.638516/!600,600/0/default.jpg"/>
 </td>